elukey/httpd_integration_testing/README.md

 - `docker build . --build-arg X=foo --build-arg X2=bar .. -t $name-of-the-image`
 - `docker run $name-of-the-image $command`

-The idea for the Docker images is to checkout the httpd-trunk, httpd-framework and mod_h2 repos in the same place, building and configuring them to be ready to use.
+The idea for the Docker images is to checkout a httpd branch and the httpd-framework repos in the same place, building and configuring them to be ready to use.

 ### Debian and Ubuntu